inclusive-design/guide.inclusivedesign.ca/src/documents/tools/UXWalkthroughs.html.md

 A UX Walkthrough can be performed by novices as well as experienced evaluators.
 The result is a comprehensive and multidimensional report of usability and accessibility issues.

 ## Try
-1. Choose a user
+1. Choosing a user
-2. Specify an explicit user goal
+2. Specifying an explicit user goal
-3. Prepare working software or prototype
+3. Preparing working software or prototype
-4. Choose an approach (for example, when testing a digital interface include screenreader users, keyboard-only users and users who have difficulty processing text)
+4. Choosing an approach (for example, when testing a digital interface include screenreader users, keyboard-only users and users who have difficulty processing text)
-5. Plan both the Heuristic Evaluation and the Cognitive Walkthrough
+5. Planing both the Heuristic Evaluation and the Cognitive Walkthrough
-6. Perform the walkthrough and record the results
+6. Performing the walkthrough and record the results

 Please find more details about performing a UX Walkthrough at the following link: https://wiki.fluidproject.org/display/fluid/User+Experience+Walkthroughs